Best Banks in Canada in 2018

 RBC Royal Bank

-- 75% cash back on purchases in CAD
+- 3% cash back on all eligible purchases in a foreign currency

-- 4% cash back on purchases in foreign currencies
+- 25% cash back on all eligible purchases in Canadian dollars

 - No annual fee